Sargento mayor: Today

 In Colombia, Sargento Mayor is the top rank within the sub-officers of Colombia Armed Forces as well as the National Police; the rank is intermediately above Sargento Primero (First Sergeant).
-In the executive level of the Colombia National Police, it is equivalent to the rank of Comisario.DECRETO 1791 DE 2000 (septiembre 14) In Colombia's Military Forces there are three levels of Sargento Mayor.
+In the executive level of the Colombia National Police, it is equivalent to the rank of Comisario.
+In Colombia's Military Forces there are three levels of Sargento Mayor.